Éternoz

-Éternoz ([etɛʁno]) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+Éternoz ([etɛʁno]) is a former commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+It was merged with Saraz to form Éternoz-Vallée-du-Lison on 1 January 2025.

 Geography

 Eternoz is 26 kilometres from Besancon, the department capital.
 It sits on the second plateau of the Jura massif at an altitude of 549 m.

 The River Vau passes through the village and plunges down a 40 meter waterfall on the edge of the village before joining the river Lison.

+In 1973, the commune Éternoz absorbed the following former communes: